4minitz/4minitz/doc/admin/adminguide.md

 Nevertheless there may be scenarios where you want to use an already existing MongoDB server and specify a 4Minitz sub-database there.

-You may specify an external MongoDB server instead of the MonogDB inside the 4Minitz container by adding e.g. `-e MONGO_URL=mongodb://YOURMONGOSERVER:27017/4minitz'` to your `docker run` command.
+You may specify an external MongoDB server instead of the MongoDB inside the 4Minitz container by adding e.g. `-e MONGO_URL=mongodb://YOURMONGOSERVER:27017/4minitz'` to your `docker run` command.

 **Attention:** One of the biggest problems when using an external MongoDB server is that Docker by default creates a container network, so that a container can not connect e.g. to the launching host or other servers that the host can see.